The history behind the holiday: 15 things you may not know about Juneteenth

 - There are a few theories about why Texas slaves were among the last to learn they were free:

-- One popular story is that the messenger on his way to the Lone Star State to deliver the news was murdered, according to Juneteenth.com.
+- One popular story is that the messenger on his way to the Lone Star State to deliver the news was killed, according to Juneteenth.com.

 - Others believe the news was deliberately delayed because the slaves were needed on the plantations.